A Quarter’s Worth of Advocacy

 I felt my face flush and when I paused, he went in for his killer argument, “We aren’t ALL blessed with normal babies, you know!”

 Well, that did it.
-Turning, I said, “I have a child who has the label of mental retardation and I think it is very condescending to have to beg to raise money for quality services.”
+Turning, I said, “I have a child who has the label of autism and I think it is very condescending to have to beg to raise money for quality services.
+He needs respect for his civil rights, not begging and charity.”

 Well, the men and their swinging tassels all stopped and circled me.
 They were aghast.
 “What do you mean?”